dpla-attic/automation/README.md

   * `ansible/roles/api/vars/development.yml.dist`
     * Optional, if you want to use a local source directory for the API app (see `Vagrantfile`).
+  * `ansible/roles/elasticsearch/vars/development.yml.dist`
+  * `ansible/roles/postgresql/vars/development.yml.dist`
   * `ansible/roles/frontend/vars/development.yml.dist`
     * Optional.
 For the frontend app, as above.
 See `Vagrantfile`.
   * `ansible/roles/elasticsearch/vars/development.yml.dist`
-* Optionally, copy and update the rest of the `ansible/roles/*/development.yml.dist` files in a similar fashion.
+* Optionally, copy and update any other `ansible/roles/*/development.yml.dist` files in a similar fashion.
 There are defaults that will take effect if you don't make any changes.
 * Copy `Vagrantfile.dist` to `Vagrantfile`.